rajibconf/monitoring/README.md

-# 📊 Monitoring Stack with Prometheus, Grafana, Loki & Promtail
+# 📊 Monitoring Stack with Prometheus, Grafana, Loki

 This project provides a full monitoring stack using Prometheus, Grafana, Loki, and Promtail using Docker Compose.
 It also includes system monitoring from the host using `node_exporter` and `promtail` as systemd services.
 The repository provides a complete observability stack using **Docker Compose**.
 It includes: